DocShadrach/AudioProjectSanitizer/README.md

 - If the selected folder does not have WAV files (only folders appear), the option to reorder the files does not appear.
 - If you have a project that is already categorized, you can indicate that the program enters a category (its folder) and reorder the files as well (without having to categorize them).

+Audio Quality Guarantee!!
+This tool has been designed to ensure that all audio analysis, conversion, and organization processes fully preserve the original quality.
+These are the guarantees it offers:
+1) Bit depth and sample rate are preserved exactly during any file conversion.
+2) Dualmono files are not averaged; instead, the system analyzes both channels and retains only the active one (if the other is silent), avoiding artifacts and preserving fidelity.
+3) When building stereo tracks from L/R files, both sources are verified to be true mono.
+If not, they are safely converted without altering their technical properties.
+4) Original files are never overwritten.
+Any processed file is automatically moved to a backup folder (-- OBSOLETE FILES) to allow full reversibility if needed.
+5) The system automatically detects mislabeled or structurally incorrect files (e.g. false stereo or silent channels) and classifies them correctly, speeding up workflow without compromising quality.

 This program is completely free but if this program is useful to you, you could help me with a donation at:

 https://ko-fi.com/docshadrach